Ottawa | Ontario Culinary

 If a pre-made picnic is more your style, head to Thyme & Again Creative Catering

-With your ploughman’s lunch packed head on over to Gatineau Park, one of Canada’s national parks, for a hike.
+With your ploughman’s lunch packed head on over to Gatineau Park, for a hike.

 Before you leave town hit up the Lansdowne Farmer’s Market on Sunday morning.
-If you want to score one of the legendary loaves of jalapeno cheese bread from Art-Is-In Bakery you’ll need to be early though.
+If you want to score one of the legendary loaves of jalapeno cheese bread from Art-Is-In Bakery be sure to arrive early— they sell out fast.
+If you miss it at the market, you can still visit Art-Is-In’s retail bakery, located in a converted warehouse, where the team serves up their full lineup of baked goods, sandwiches, and pastries.

 Exploring the Region?